-In just 21 days, Facebook led an Indian test account to gore and fake news
+In just 21 days, Facebook led new India user to gore and fake news

 Then on Feb.
 14, a terror attack in Pulwama in the politically sensitive Kashmir state killed 40 Indian security personnel and injured dozens more.
 The Indian government attributed the strike to a Pakistan terrorist group.
 Soon the tester’s feed turned into a barrage of anti-Pakistan hate speech, including images of a beheading and a graphic showing preparations to incinerate a group of Pakistanis.

-There were also nationalist messages, exaggerated claims about India’s air strikes in Pakistan, fake photos of bomb explosions and a doctored photo that purported to show a newly married army man killed in the attack who’d been preparing to return to his family.
+There were also nationalist messages, exaggerated claims about India’s air strikes in Pakistan, fake photos of bomb explosions and a doctored photo that purported to show a newly-married army man killed in the attack who’d been preparing to return to his family.

 Many of the hate-filled posts were in Hindi, the country’s national language, escaping the regular content moderation controls at the social network.
 In India, people use a dozen or more regional variations of Hindi alone.
 Many people use a blend of English and Indian languages, making it almost impossible for an algorithm to sift through the colloquial jumble.
 A human content moderator would need to speak several languages to sieve out toxic content.